 The Alexander Technique offers a practice of self-care that engages and unifies mind and body to support optimal health.
 In today’s world, it’s easy to get pulled away from the very support and balance needed to get through the day, resulting in unnecessary tension and fatigue.
 Practicing the technique not only reduces tension and pain, but also improves performance, skill, coordination, flexibility and breathing.
-Using light touch, the Anne will invite you to explore the relationship between your thoughts and your physical body, helping release restrictive habits and embody confidence and a sense of well-being.
+Anne will invite you to explore the relationship between your thoughts and your physical body, helping release restrictive habits and embody confidence and a sense of well-being.

 Anne finds pleasure in sharing the benefits of this rich body of work with people of all ages, skill levels and diverse backgrounds.
 She delights in helping students clarify their intention and move with awareness and direction towards desired goals.